 - Manufacturing of custom orthotics is close to a billion dollar a year industry in the United States, and quite often the individual prescribing the orthotoic is also profiting from the orthotics.

-- If the idea of spending $300-$350 for a custom orthotic rather than $30-60 for an OTC orthtotic does not bother you, then by all means go for the custom orthotic.
+- If the idea of spending $300-$350 for a custom orthotic rather than $30-60 for an OTC orthotic does not bother you, then, by all means, go for the custom orthotic.

 - No orthotic (Custom or OTC) will be able to adequately treat all foot problems and depending on their particular problem many patients will still have some symptoms after obtaining appropriate orthotics.

-(These references where taken from Foot and Ankle International (FAI) the leading orthopaedic peer-reviewed journal devoted to Foot and Ankle Problems.)
+(These references were taken from Foot and Ankle International (FAI) the leading orthopaedic peer-reviewed journal devoted to Foot and Ankle Problems.)